akhaled01/void/README.md

 # Osiris.JS

+> “Be industrious, let thine eyes be open, lest you become a beggar, for the man that is idle cometh not to honor.” - Muata Ashby

 ## Overview

 **Osiris** is a lightweight JavaScript framework designed for building dynamic web applications efficiently.
 It features a custom virtual DOM for optimal UI updates, a routing system akin to Next.js’s app router, and an intuitive event handling mechanism.
 Osiris allows you to use JSX for creating components seamlessly.